 We have to take up the responsibility and show Commitment” – Narendra ModiGST, a vast concept, which aims at simplifying the complicated and giant structure which the country was following, i.e. the indirect tax structure.
 Moreover according to GST the expectation has grown and expected that it will enhance the economic growth of our country and will create a scope for domestic and international market.

 However , empowered committee of State Finances Minister released its First Discussion paper on GST in Nov,2009.
 On 6th may,2015 Lok Sabha passed the much delayed constitutional amendment Bill, hence paving the way for a new bill for a “UNIFORM TAX REGIME”.
 Not sooner but later and finally the bill was finally announced to be implemented in midnight of 1st july,2017, by President Pranab Mukherjee and Prime minister Narendra Modi.

-The country was not still ready to accept it but changes are constant and the bill was finally implemented.GST with time could be one of the best reforms, with removing the cascading effects to making products competitive in the domestic and international market, it acted as a boon to a major part of the country as we see threshold has been increased under gst regime i.e. if the turnover is more than 20 lakhs then only tax is to be paid, before VAT was paid on the turnover of 5 lakhs also not only that food industry has received great benefits to restraunt owners, and also to their customers adding on, e-commerce such as flipkart, amazon use to pay various taxes now its one, GST,all provisions are clearly mapped out.
+e.0%, 5%, 12%, 18%, 28%, multiple tax rate for multiple goods, petroleum products are still outside the purview of GST, with recent amendments done it is known the rates are suppose to be and looks like- 0%,4%,16%,24%.GST with time could be one of the best reforms, with removing the cascading effects to making products competitive in the domestic and international market, it acted as a boon to a major part of the country as we see threshold has been increased under gst regime i.e. if the turnover is more than 20 lakhs then only tax is to be paid, before VAT was paid on the turnover of 5 lakhs also not only that food industry has received great benefits to restraunt owners, and also to their customers adding on, e-commerce such as flipkart, amazon use to pay various taxes now its one, GST,all provisions are clearly mapped out.
 Logistic industries use to spend huge amount of money on their warehouses due to interstate movement of goods but now that cost can be used for working capital due to implementation of GST , returns, filing and online GST form operating has become very easy unlike before, media and entertainment industry have observed a mixed effect to both end users and to entertainment industry owners , states where tax on tickets were already low , are now facing increased price of tickets whereas in states like Karnataka where tax were already high on movie tickets, are now facing no problem with the implementation of GST.

-In a long time, this tax system will definitely be a boon but to the present scenario it seems as a confused and complicated system due to improper implementation and low understanding of the bill.
+Single tax rates could not have been a better option because there are products which are taxed higher, a biscuit and a car cannot be taxed with same rates… rate slabs are still going through revision.In a long time, this tax system will definitely be a boon but to the present scenario it seems as a confused and complicated system due to improper implementation and low understanding of the bill.
 Bill is under revision because a proper infrastructure is not ready yet, it will take time step by step , it cannot be executed in one go.”ONE BILL, ONE NATION”